MetPX/sarracenia/doc/sr_config.7.rst

        *                replaces a directory name
        #                stands for the remaining possibilities

-One has the choice of filtering using  **subtopic**  with only AMQP's limited wildcarding, or the more powerful regular expression based  **accept/reject**  mechanisms described below.
+One has the choice of filtering using  **subtopic**  with only AMQP's limited wildcarding and header length limited to 255 encoded bytes, or the more powerful regular expression based  **accept/reject**
+mechanisms described below, which are not length limited.
 The difference being that the AMQP filtering is applied by the broker itself, saving the notices from being delivered to the client at all.
 The  **accept/reject**  patterns apply to messages sent by the broker to the subscriber.
 In other words,  **accept/reject**  are client side filters, whereas  **subtopic**  is server side filtering.

 It is best practice to use server side filtering to reduce the number of announcements sent